 We spend a lot of time picking out our coffees.
 We have a very small range of coffees, we chose our favorite country of origins and try to keep it to the best we could find from that country.
 We do this for one purpose because we are too picky.
 We test a bunch, too many to count, of coffees.
 We only sell a few.
 We do this to make sure that every single coffee on our site is incredible.
 If you don't know what to buy, get the one with your favorite picture.
 I bet you'll like it.
 Work your way through the whole lot of them and let us know which you like the best.

 When God created coffee He had fresh-roasted coffee in mind.
 Time is our enemy.
 It makes everything worse and coffee is not protected from that.
 Of course, some things are better with time.
 Coffee needs a day, sometimes a few to rest.
 But give it a week or two and gravity or oxygen or the elements or whatever you want to call it will ruin it.
 So we work hard to get our coffee to you as quickly as possible.c

-We suggest that you only purchase enough coffee to last you up to 10 days as we find our coffee is best enjoyed within 7-10 days from its roast date.
+We suggest that you only purchase enough coffee to last you up to 10-15 days as we find our coffee is best enjoyed within a couple of weeks from its roast date.

 If your order is time sensitive and you want to ensure your coffee arrives by a specific date, please contact us at 480-258-1490 or email@example.com and we will help determine the shipping options available.

 Your coffee looks good, what's different?